Beaumont Health

+Beaumont Health was a nonprofit healthcare system in the Detroit metropolitan area in the U.S. state of Michigan.
+In 2022, it merged with Grand Rapids-based Spectrum Health to form Corewell Health.

-Beaumont Health was Southeast Michigan’s largest health care system (based on inpatient admissions and net patient revenue) and was headquartered in Southfield, Michigan.
-It was bought out and merged with Spectrum Health of West Michigan in 2023 to form Corewell Health, with the headquarters of the new health system being located in Grand Rapids.
-At the time of its merger, the health system had a net revenue of $4.7 billion and consisted of eight hospitals with 3,375 beds, 155 outpatient sites, nearly 5,000 physicians, more than 33,000 employees and about 2,000 volunteers.
-The flagship hospital of the system was the Beaumont Hospital, Royal Oak, located in the Detroit suburb of Royal Oak, Michigan.
+At the time of the merger, Beaumont was Southeast Michigan's largest health care system based on inpatient admissions and net patient revenue.
+It consisted of eight hospitals with 3,375 beds, 155 outpatient sites, nearly 5,000 physicians, and more than 33,000 employees.
+Beaumont was headquartered in Southfield, Michigan; its flagship facility was Beaumont Hospital, Royal Oak (now Corewell Health William Beaumont University Hospital), located in nearby Royal Oak.

 History

-Oakland Hospital
+Origins

+The system originally traced its roots to three independent hospital networks: William Beaumont Hospital, Botsford Hospital, and Oakwood Hospital.

-Groundbreaking began in 1953 for "Oakland Hospital," but because of a delivery mix-up and to further distinguish itself from nearby Oakwood Hospital it was decided to change the name of the new hospital.
-The new name was William Beaumont Hospital (WBH).
-The doors were officially opened on January 24, 1955, with 238-beds in Royal Oak, Michigan.
-The hospitals, the overall health system and the Oakland University William Beaumont School of Medicine are all named for William Beaumont, a U.S. Army surgeon who became known as the "Father of Gastric Physiology" following his research on human digestion which started at Fort Mackinac on Mackinac Island, Michigan.
+Groundbreaking began in 1953 for "Oakland Hospital," but due to a delivery mix-up and to further distinguish itself from nearby Oakwood Hospital, the name was changed to William Beaumont Hospital.
+The hospital officially opened on January 24, 1955, with 238 beds in Royal Oak, Michigan.
+The hospital was named for William Beaumont, a U.S. Army surgeon who became known as the "Father of Gastric Physiology" for his research on human digestion on Mackinac Island, Michigan.

-Botsford

-In 1965, Botsford General Hospital opened with 200 beds adjacent to the historic Botsford Inn, a former stagecoach stop on Grand River in Farmington Hills.
-The hospital opened as an expansion to Zieger Clinic Hospital in Detroit, opened by Dr. Allen Zieger in 1944.
+Botsford General Hospital opened in 1965 with 200 beds in Farmington Hills, Michigan.
+It was founded by Dr. Allen Zieger as an expansion of the Zieger Clinic Hospital he had opened in Detroit in 1944.

-Oakwood

-Oakwood Hospital opened on Jan.
-5, 1953, and grew to include four hospitals and ambulatory centers in and around Dearborn.

-The decision to build a "voluntary" hospital on land donated by Henry Ford II and Ford Motor Company was controversial at the time, as Dearborn mayor Orville L. Hubbard supported a competing proposal for a municipal facility.
-After months of contentious debate, the voluntary hospital plan was approved, with the ground-breaking taking place in August 1950.
+Oakwood Hospital opened on January 5, 1953, in Dearborn, Michigan, on land donated by Henry Ford II and the Ford Motor Company.
+The decision to build a "voluntary" hospital was initially controversial, as Dearborn mayor Orville L. Hubbard had supported a competing proposal for a municipal facility.

-Beaumont Health
+2014 merger

 In March 2014, the Beaumont Health System, along with Botsford Health Care and Oakwood Healthcare, signed a letter of intent to merge their operations.
-In 2019, Beaumont had 179,600 discharges, 17,600 births and 577,000 emergency visits.
+The $3.8 billion merger closed on September 2, 2014, and the combined organization adopted the shortened name Beaumont Health.

 Failed merger attempt with Advocate Aurora

 In 2020, Beaumont and Advocate Aurora, a 28-hospital system in Illinois and Wisconsin, announced plans to merge into a combined company worth $17 billion.
-These plans were called off in October 2020, in part because physicians, lawmakers, staff, and donors were concerned that it would harm patient care.
+These plans were mutually called off in October 2020 following intense pushback from physicians, lawmakers, staff, and donors who expressed deep concerns over patient care, as well as a "toxic culture" of fear and intimidation under then-CEO John Fox.
+Following the collapse of the merger, leading Beaumont physicians sent formal letters to the board calling for the termination of Fox and other executives, citing massive layoffs alongside controversial multi-million dollar executive bonuses.